The signature of galaxy formation models in the power spectrum of the hydrogen 21cm line during reionization: Methods

 To model more realistic gas temperatures at $z>6$ on the large spatial scales of the IGM, we recalculate gas cell temperatures in post-processing.
 To do so we re-run the TNG model cooling network for each gas cell, including the self-shielding from \cite{rahmati_impact_2013}, stopping when equilibrium is reached, i.e. when the relative change in temperature between cooling steps is smaller than \SI{e-4}{}.
 For low density IGM gas, this happens relatively quickly (in $ \lesssim 10 \, \rm Myr$) compared to the time separation of snapshots ($ > 40 \, \rm Myr$), avoiding transitions between snapshots.
 As the heating is done in post-processing, we cannot consistently account for heating due to gravitational effects, and stellar and AGN feedback.
 Therefore, in cells that are already hotter than typical temperatures from photo-ionization ($ > 2 \times 10^{4} \, K$), we retain the original simulation temperatures.

 We verify this approach with a variation of the TNG100-3 simulation -- a run of the same TNG100 volume with the same initial conditions, unchanged galaxy-formation model but with 64 (4) times worse mass (spatial) resolution -- where the UVB was included for all $z<11$.
 This resolution is sufficient to capture effects in the low-density IGM, where we modify temperatures.
 Adopting a power law for the temperature-density relation in low density gas ($ n_{\rm H} <10^{-3} \rm cm^{-3}$), we find $<8\%$ relative difference in temperatures between the full UVB run and our equilibrium approach.
+Furthermore, a comparison of the average IGM temperature of TNG, Illustris, and Eagle to observational constraints (which we do not show) returns a broad agreement \citep[with e.g.][]{boera_revealing_2019, gaikwad_probing_2020}, which is satisfactory for this comparative study (as it does not focus on modeling the most realistic Reionization).

 This post-processing allows us to model the temperature in the IGM when heating has already finished \citep[$z \lesssim 8-10$, see][]{ciardi_probing_2003}.
 At higher redshifts, our simulations and post-processing cannot account for some of the physical effects that are important in the early heating of the IGM.\footnote{This could be the case, for instance, due to the formation of the first stars in $ \rm H_2$-cooled mini-haloes \citep[see][for an overview of early star formation]{klessen_first_23}.
 Similarly, the early heating of the IGM by X-ray sources, which is important for modeling the brightness temperature of the 21cm line at higher redshifts \citep[e.g.][]{pritchard_21-cm_2007,fialkov_signature_2019}, can also play a role.} Consequently, throughout this paper, we refrain from making predictions for $z>8$.